isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ### A Rewarding Experience to  Bring People Together through PA Courses
 Beyond sharing knowledge and skills with the community, are you an experienced training provider who is able to and/or willing to help forge meaningful bonds and build lasting friendship amongst participants?

-If you answered yes, join
+If you answered yes, join the People's Association (PA) as a Training Provider, and get started on an enriching and fufilling journey today!

 **New Application:**